OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 		}

 9. In the same GitHubWebHookHandler.cs file, find the string variable groupWebHookURL.
-Copy and paste the Office 365 group webhook URL that you previously got from Exercise #1 (step 3)
+Copy and paste the Office 365 group webhook URL that you previously got from Exercise #1 (Step 3).

 10. Build your project.
-Right click on the project and select "Publish".
+Right-click the project and select **Publish**.

 	a.
 Select the Microsoft Azure Web Apps option and sign in to your Azure subscription (if needed).

 	b.
 Create a new web app.
 Choose a web app name and app service plan location.
-Click Create.
+Click **Create**.
 Select  "Settings" on the left side, choose the Debug configuration (so you can debug your web application in Visual Studio) and select all the checkboxes under file publish options.

 	c.
-Click Publish to publish the webapp to Azure websites.
-This will launch a browser and take you to the Azure websites hosting your web application (e.g. http://mywebhookspreview.azurewebsites.net) Copy this URL.
+Click **Publish** to publish the webapp to Azure websites.
+This will open a browser and take you to the Azure websites hosting your web application (for example, http://mywebhookspreview.azurewebsites.net) Copy this URL.

-		Note: If you don’t have an Azure subscription, you can get it free by signing up @ https://tryappservice.azure.com/ This allows you to host you web application on Azure for up to 24 hours, no credit card  required.
+		Note: If you don’t have an Azure subscription, get one free by signing up @ https://tryappservice.azure.com/ This allows you to host you web application on Azure for up to 24 hours, no credit card required.
 		Choose **Web App** as the app type, then click **Next**.
 		Change the language dropdown to **C#**, then choose **ASP.NET Empty Site** and click **Create**.
 		Choose to download publishing profile.
-		When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b and c steps above to create the webapp
+		When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b, and c steps above to create the webapp.

 11. Go to github.com.
 Create a new github repo (unless you already have one for testing purposes).
 Navigate to the repo.
-Click on settings.
-Select webhooks & Services on the left side.
-Click on the "Add webhook" buttonAppend "/api/webhooks/incoming/Github" to the  URL of your azure web application (e.g. http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github)You will receive notifications from Github service at this URL.
+Click  **Settings**.
+Select Webhooks & Services on the left side.
+Click the **Add webhook** buttonAppend "/api/webhooks/incoming/Github" to the URL of your Azure web application (for example, http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github)You will receive notifications from Github service at this URL.

-12. For the secret, enter the SHA1 key you got from the earlier step
+12. For the secret, enter the SHA1 key you got earlier.

 13. Under "Which events would you like to trigger this webhook", select "Let me select individual events".
 Select the "Issues" checkbox.
-You will receive notification only when issues are created, assigned, labelled or closed.
+You will receive notification only when issues are created, assigned, labelled, or closed.
 For this exercise, we will focus on the experience for issue creation.
-Click "Update webhook" button to save your Github webhook configuration
+Click the **Update webhook** button to save your Github webhook configuration.

-14. Optional: to debug the incoming webhook from Github service, place a breakpoint on the ExecuteAsync function of the GithubWebhookHandler.cs file of your Visual Studio project.
-To do this, open server explorer in Visual Studio, find and right click your web application under App service, and attach the debugger.
+14. Optional: To debug the incoming webhook from Github service, place a breakpoint on the ExecuteAsync function of the GithubWebhookHandler.cs file of your Visual Studio project.
+To do this, open server explorer in Visual Studio, find and right-click your web application under App service, and attach the debugger.

 15. Create a new issue for your repo.
 This will trigger the incoming webhook in your ASP.net application.
 You should now receive connector card messages for new github issues in your Office 365 group inbox.

-**Congratulations,** on completing this exercise!
-Try building your own connector and submit it to Office 365.
+**Congratulations on completing this exercise!** Try building your own connector and submit it to Office 365.
 Customize the card message experience to show your own brand and style, and the sender avatar will show your logo (instead of "incoming webhook").
-Check out dev.outlook.com/connectors for more developer information, code samples and instructions for submitting and listing your connector in the Office 365 Connectors catalog.
+Check out dev.outlook.com/connectors for more developer information, code samples, and instructions for submitting and listing your connector in the Office 365 Connectors catalog.